 at the major media in Moscow

-A journalist for the major Russian newspapers and magazines, a columnist, a featured, a travel, and a life style writer; made a program for Drive-TV.
+A loaded journalist for the major Russian newspapers and magazines, a columnist, a featured, and a travel writer; made a program for Drive-TV.
 The greatest accomplishment was a newspaper series "The Route" about 200'000 km road trip around Moscow.
 I've got a journalist awards for that.
 Series was published as books with a general circulation of 15'000.

 Taught Russian in South Africa

 Since 2009 I taught Russian language and literature at the World Languages Department of University of South Africa (UNISA).
 At the mean time my industrial rusty-dusty photos won an international contest with following up personal photo exhibition "Iron Africa".
 During the World Cup 2010 I wrote series "Africa daily" for Russian media.